 - Heavy alcohol consumption was uncommon in CHS participants, limiting the ability to define the dose-response gradient in heavy drinkers

-- Different measures of falling were used in the cross-sectional study and longitudinal analyses, because the baseline and follow-up interview questions differed somewhat.
+- Different measures of falling were used in the cross-sectional and longitudinal analyses, because the baseline and follow-up interview questions differed somewhat.
 As a result, some participants in the longitudinal analyses may not have been entirely free of falls at baseline.
 Given the findings from cross-sectional analysis, this may have led to an underestimation of the true risk of heavier alcohol use, because those individuals were disproportionately likely to have been abstainers.

 - Because this study relied on falls reported at annual clinic visits, participants whose first fall was fatal may have been misclassified.
 If heavier alcohol use worsens the case fatality rate of falls in this population, the true hazard associated with heavier drinking may have been underestimated.